Today, I’m going to discuss how to predict your MLM Income. This might just be the most important article on my blog.

 Your business needs to be predictable.
 You should know EXACTLY what you need to do to predict your MLM Income, just like you would in any other type of business.

 What are your thoughts?
+Do you agree or disagree?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.